Michael Sachs

 Senior Data Science Manager, Infrastructure Jan 2022 - Sept 2024

-• Founded and led Netflix’s first ML-for-Systems team to deploy machine learning models optimizing AWS traffic, workload placement, and infrastructure utilization—directly improving cloud performance and cost.
+• Founded and led Netflix’s first ML-for-Systems team, delivering production ML applications that optimized AWS traffic, workload placement, and infrastructure utilization — improving performance and managing $800M+ in annual cloud spend.

-• Deployed LLM-based models to map customer service contacts to infrastructure issues, improving detection latency and enabling automated remediation.
+• Designed, deployed, and iterated on LLM-based systems that mapped customer service contacts to infrastructure issues, reducing detection latency and enabling automated remediation at scale.

-• Built experimentation and causal inference platforms and tools enabling teams to simulate and test infrastructure changes against production workloads, reducing risk and accelerating iteration cycles.
+• Built experimentation and causal inference platforms to simulate and test infrastructure changes in production, accelerating iteration cycles and reducing operational risk.

-• Developed ML tooling to guide capacity planning, particularly for live streaming events—improving forecast accuracy and system reliability.
+• Developed predictive ML tooling for capacity planning of live streaming events, improving forecast accuracy and system reliability under high-load conditions.

 Data Science Manager, Content Distribution Infrastructure Sept 2020 - Jan 2022

-• Designed ML systems to improve global VPN detection, streaming traffic forecasting, and proactive content distribution.
+• Architected and deployed ML systems for VPN detection, traffic forecasting, and proactive content placement, enhancing customer experience worldwide.

-• Delivered experimentation frameworks and ultra-high-resolution TCP logging pipelines to speed advanced network performance research.
+• Delivered ultra-high-resolution TCP logging pipelines and experimentation frameworks to accelerate network performance research and feature deployment.

 FLYR